How to Make Homemade Liquid Shampoo Using Liz Ardlady's Famous Shampoo Bar Recipe

 - But after two years or so of using soap-shampoos without bothering with the vinegar rinse, my impression is that this is a non-issue.
 Your hair may be different.
 One of the difficulties in formulating soap shampoos is that there is so much variation in people's hair that it is hard to come up with a "one size fits all" shampoo.

 - So, though I don't really like a vinegar rinse, I do like to use conditioner.

 - Luckily, Liz Ardlady also has offered the world a really great and very simple conditioner recipe.
 It is made by simply warming a mixture of BTMS and distilled water and stick-blending to emulsification.
 It is extremely fast and easy to make.
 BTMS-50 is sold by the pound by companies such as Brambleberry.
 It is fairly inexpensive — though it may seem pricey with shipping thrown in.
 But one pound of BTMS-50 will make about 30 pounds of conditioner, so there's that.
 I love this conditioner.
 It's the only one I ever use.
-It can be scented with about 1% (or less) of the essential oil of your choice, and (if desired) you can add 1% Optiphen ND as a preservative.
+It can be scented with about 1% (or less) of the essential oil of your choice, and can be beefed up with panthenol, Honeyquat, and centrimonium chloride, as with the shampoo.
+You can also add amino acids to both the shampoo and the conditioner (see below).
+If desired, you can add 1% Optiphen ND or 0.5% Liquid Germall Plus as a preservative .

 - You can find Liz's conditioner recipe here.

 My search for still more things to add to shampoo led me to silk amino acids.